 Concourse is helping enterprise companies continuously deliver any change to their modern application stacks.
-For example, at one large financial firm, Concourse automates the regular upgrades of more than 50 PCF environments.
+For example, at one large financial firm, Concourse automates the regular upgrades of more than 50 Pivotal Platform environments.
 In another company, it’s automating CI/CD for more than 200 development teams and their more than 2000 applications.

-At its five-year anniversary, let’s examine Concourse’s heritage and its trajectory, which kicks off with the latest 5.0 release.
+At its five-year anniversary, let’s examine Concourse’s heritage and its trajectory, which kicks off with the 5.0 release.
 If you’re just now hearing about Concourse, you’re in the right place!
 Read on to learn why you should consider it for CI/CD automation.

 Concourse Automates CI/CD Pipelines